 Relaxes the mind-body complex, enables physical and mental recovery.
 Learning to lengthen the exhalation will release fear and anxiety.

 *The Iyengar yoga system consider Sirsasana and Sarvangasana as ‘essential poses’ for a therapeutic approach.
 Through their inverted action and with a prolonged stay they deeply regenerate all the systems.

-This article was written by Thomas Humpert, from Satya Yoga/ Copenhagen Denmark
+[Written by Thomas Humpert, from Satya Yoga/ Copenhagen Denmark]

 The immune sequence – Yoga Rahasya

 Human biology – Elaine N. Marieb

 A matter of health – Dr Krishna Raman